anchowake/MBService/README.md

 - **Mouse** - Interact with Dashboard, *If you walk closer to the screen you can interact with the dashboard*
 - **Keyboard** - You can type in the text fields that are in the dashboard
+- **Scroll wheel** - You can scroll LOL!

 # TODO
 - Base VR Env - Done
 - Login Form - DONE
 - Select Account to Display Component - DONE
-- Expenses by Category - WIP
+- Expenses by Category - DONE
-- Saving Tips
+- Basic Saving Insights - DONE
-- Polish VR Env
+- Polish VR Env - DONE
 - Discord BUTLR (Nice to have)
+- DRY CODE
+- Better REGEX for Categories